michael-sands/generic_games_site/_posts/2022-05-04-Codex-of-Worlds-announcement.md

 ---
 layout: post
 title:  "Codex of Worlds Announcement"
-date:   "2022-05-04 09:00:00 +12:00"
+date:   "2022-05-04 07:45:00 +12:00"
 categories: update
 ---
-It's time for some new _Monster of the Week_ stuff!
-Let me announce the _Codex of Worlds_ is coming soon.
+It's time for some new _Monster of the Week_ stuff! [#kiwiRPG week](https://www.kiwirpg.com/info/) seemed like a great occasion to announce:

+The _Codex of Worlds_ is coming soon.

 ![Codex of Worlds cover inset](/images/MOTW-Codex-of-Worlds-cover-tease.jpg)